 px,l,h,s,y=h=1Hs,yNx,l,h,s,y/Nh,s,yx=13l=1Lh=1Hs,yNx,l,h,s,y/Nh,s,y  3

 where Nx,l,h,s,y is the length frequency sampled, in numbers, by sex-x and length-l (in cm) within a haul-h for stratum-s in year-y.
-Note that when expanding length frequencies at AFSC the length bins are set at 1 cm (that span the size range for each species), as this is how the length bin structure is set in the stock assessment models employed at AFSC, however, these formulae can be used for other bin sizes (for example, 2 cm or larger).
+Note that when expanding length frequencies at AFSC the length bins are set at 1 cm (that span the size range for each species), as this is how the length bin structure is set in many of the stock assessment models employed at AFSC, however, these formulae can be used for other bin sizes (for example, 2 cm or larger).
 Finally, the expanded population abundance-at-length is obtained by multiplying the overall population numbers within the strata (equation (1)), the relative catch per unit effort of each haul (equation (2)), and the sex-specific relative length composition (equation (3)) with

 Nx,l,s,y=Ns,y⋅h=1Hs,ypC,h,s,y⋅px,l,h,s,y  4